-There are 12 spots open in this workshop.
+There are a total of 16 spots open in this small-group workshop.

 If you cannot comfortably pay tuition but are interested in taking this class, please consider filling out our financial assistance application here.
 This application should be completed three weeks before the workshop’s start date.

 - Self-healing mat

 - PVA or other white craft glue

 - At least 6 sheets 8.5” x 11” white 110 lb index stock